progressivis/progressivis/doc/custom_modules.md

 1. **Input Slot Management** See which input slots have changed and decide how much work it can do given its quantum; this work can become **chunks** of data to process, **number iterations** to perform, or both.
 2. **Partial Computation** Run the internal computation.
 3. **Preparing the Output** Fill the output slots with the approximate or partial results.
-4. **Update State and Speed** Return information on its new state and the actual work that has been performed.
+4. **Updating State and Speed** Return information on its new state and the actual work that has been performed.

 When a module has finished its computation, it becomes **terminated**.
 For example, once a CSV loader module has finished loading a CSV file, its state becomes **terminated** and it can be removed by the scheduler from the list of runnable modules.